Here's all you need to know about this colourful festival that celebrates the triumph of light over darkness. Yes, it's Deepavali time in Singapore!

 If, like us, you can’t get enough of amazing Asian dishes, then sampling authentic Indian meals in restaurants all around Little India is a must.
 Race Course Road is literally back-to-back with fabulous fare offering mouth-watering curries for every taste and budget.

 Head to a Hindu temple…

-All of the temples around Singapore will be decked out in their colourful finest during the course of the celebrations.
-We have a soft spot for Sri Senpaga Vinayagar Temple on Ceylon Road (which we pass on the school run every day, and Sri Veeramakaliamman Temple in Little India, where an enormous deity of Goddess Kali resides in order to ward off evil.
+All of the Hindu temples around Singapore will be decked out in their colourful finest during the celebrations.
+We have a soft spot for Sri Senpaga Vinayagar Temple on Ceylon Road (which we pass on the school run every day), and Sri Veeramakaliamman Temple in Little India, where an enormous deity of Goddess Kali resides in order to ward off evil.